abcorrea/counteraction/README.md

 - `--choices`: enables the generation of choice rules during the counting (recommended)
 - `--bound`: bound used for the number of count actions *per action schema*.
 (Bound of 0 enumerates all actions.)
-- `--fast`: quickly estimates the number of ground actions.
-(Ignores the bound and is not exact.)
+- `--greedy`: quickly estimates the number of ground actions.
+(Ignores the bound and might give bounds much lower than real value.)